-Contemplating a move to Charlotte, NC?
-We get it.
+Contemplating a move to one of the best neighborhoods in Charlotte, NC?
+We don’t blame you.
 When you think of Charlotte, it’s easy to describe it as hip, vibrant, and…well…huge.
-Yep, the Queen City is making moves on the throne, and in 2020, it became the country’s 15th most populous city — even surpassing famous metropolises like San Francisco.
-It also goes big on business — especially in the banking industry.
-Believe it or not, Charlotte is the nation’s second-largest banking hub, coming in right behind NYC (and before San Francisco).
+Yep, the Queen City is the country’s 15th most populous city — even surpassing famous metropolises like San Francisco.
+And there’s no doubt it goes big on business — especially in the banking industry.
+Believe it or not, Charlotte is actually the nation’s second-largest banking hub, coming in right behind NYC.

 A great job market, diversity, tons of culture, good schools, an outstanding food scene (don’t think we forgot about that lip-smackingly good North Carolina BBQ), and a relatively affordable cost of living make Charlotte a hot contender among young professionals, families, singles, and students.
 Life here is laid back, fun, and full of southern charm.

-Wondering where to look for a Queen City home or rental to call your own?
-We’ve got you covered with a closer look at some of the best Charlotte neighborhoods, complete with all the things you want to know, including median prices, types of housing, vibes, schools, and things to do.
+But wondering where to look for a Queen City home or rental to call your own?
+We know sussing out a city with over 200 neighborhoods can be overwhelming.
+So we’ve got you covered with a closer look at some of the best neighborhoods in Charlotte, NC — complete with all the things you want to know, including average home prices, types of housing, vibes, schools, and things to do.

 Whether you’re moving to Charlotte, NC, from nearby or relocating from afar, we think you’re going to love it.
 In fact, we’ll bet you can bank on it.

 Charlotte’s popularity has resulted in a real estate boom.
 It’s also caused a rise in housing prices and the overall cost of living.
 But while it’s getting more and more challenging to find great deals on homes, prices for both buyers and renters aren’t too far off from the national average — at least for now.